jykn/website/content/authors/admin/_index.md

 - Principal Investigators
 ---

 I am currently an Assistant Professor in the School of Nursing at the University of Victoria (UVic).
-My program of research focuses on using advanced statistical methods in registry-based patient-reported outcomes (PROs) to inform and guide practice and policy.
-I also collaborate with research teams to support the continuum of analysis, interpretation and action based on PROs.
-The ultimate goal of my work is to better analyze and interpret the results of PROs in healthcare to truly support person-centred care.
+My program of research focuses on the use of patient-reported outcomes (PROs) to inform practice and policy.
+The ultimate goal of my work is to better guide the continuum of analysis, interpretation and action based on PROs to truly support person-centred care.

-Before started my faculty position at UVic, I was a Postdoctoral Fellow in the School of Nursing at [TWU](https://twu.ca/academics/school-nursing) and the BC Ministry of Health [Office of Patient-Centred Measurement](https://www.bcpcm.ca/bc-patient-centred-measurement), supported by the [BC SUPPORT Unit](https://bcsupportunit.ca).
-During my Postdoc, I used analytic skills learned from my [dissertation work](https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0390462) and specialization in [Measurement, Evaluation and Research Methodology](https://ecps.educ.ubc.ca/measurement-evaluation-and-research-methodology) to provide guidance to knowledge users about the reporting and selection of a generic PRO measure for health system planning.
+Before starting my faculty position at UVic, I was a Postdoctoral Fellow in the School of Nursing at [TWU](https://twu.ca/academics/school-nursing) and the BC Ministry of Health [Office of Patient-Centred Measurement](https://www.bcpcm.ca/bc-patient-centred-measurement), supported by the [BC SUPPORT Unit](https://bcsupportunit.ca).
+During my Postdoc, I used analytic skills learned from my [dissertation](https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0390462) and specialization in [Measurement, Evaluation and Research Methodology](https://ecps.educ.ubc.ca/measurement-evaluation-and-research-methodology) at UBC to provide guidance to knowledge users about the reporting and selection of a generic PRO measure for health system planning.

-You can learn more about my previous life experiences in the Korean army and nursing in this [book](https://www.amazon.ca/Lonely-Bee-Land-Flowers-ebook/dp/B00AVZEEJC).
-In my spare time, I enjoy composing relaxing piano music (see [youtube channel](https://youtube.com/channel/UCSi45cT6a8K-7SXaSt6SFVA/)).
+My previous life experiences in the Korean army and nursing are chronicled in this [book](https://www.amazon.ca/Lonely-Bee-Land-Flowers-ebook/dp/B00AVZEEJC).
+On the side, I enjoy composing relaxing piano music (see my [youtube channel](https://youtube.com/channel/UCSi45cT6a8K-7SXaSt6SFVA/)).